Frequently Asked Questions about Dentures

-Watching this video of frequently asked questions will give you the answers you desire and help you to understand how your new dentures will be made.
-If you have any more questions, some of the more frequent ones are answered further down on this page or in the links to the right.
+Some of the more frequent questions we get are answered further down on this page or in the links above.
 If you cannot find the answers you want, feel free contact us for more information or a free no-obligation consultation.

 Q: How do I clean my dentures properly?

 A: Just like natural teeth, plaque tends to form on dentures.
 If the plaque that forms from eating with your new dentures is not removed on a daily basis it may affect the way your dentures fit.
 Additionally, your dentures may not look correct, may omit denture odours, and even your health may at risk.
 Therefore it is important that you clean your dentures every day.

 To care for your dentures properly you should remove and rinse dentures after eating to wash away food debris, and clean your mouth with a soft toothbrush after removal.
 You should also gently scrub your dentures daily with denture cleaner, mild soap or dishwashing liquid and a denture brush.
 Avoid stiff-bristled brushes, strong cleansers and harsh or whitening toothpastes, as they are too abrasive and may damage your dentures.

 Lastly, you should always soak your dentures at night or whenever you aren’t wearing them to prevent warping or cracking.
 Place the dentures in water or a mild denture-soaking solution overnight.